organom/sebuilder/README.md

 This repository is a tentative into a Space Engineers web blueprint editor

-It's originaly forked from https://github.com/kriffe/voxel-builder
+Latest version of this master repository is always published and available in https://organom.github.io/sebuilder/

 ![alt tag](http://wiki.makerslink.se/images/0/0c/Voxelbuilder.PNG)

-Latest version of this master repository is always published and available in https://organom.github.io/sebuilder/
+Originaly forked from the great work of kriffe at https://github.com/kriffe/voxel-builder